imagineLife/human-effort/remotely/best-practices.md

 - experts in remote work
 - make clear any remote difficulties: collaboration, communication, onboarding, naming expectations
 - **Start at the top**, consider having the executive team work remotely

+## Develop the remote-empowering infrastructure

+- tooling
+- I.D any **gaps** that may need addressing when moving from in-house to remote
+- I.D Communication breakdowns that might happen
+- any new tools needed?